Policy last updated

 Oral health is essential to overall health and wellbeing.
 Oral diseases can cause pain and discomfort and can negatively affect general health and quality of life.

 Schools can promote and support good oral health through programs like Vic Kids Eat and the Healthy Schools Achievement .
 The Achievement Program takes a structured, whole-school approach to embed health and wellbeing into the school culture.
-The Achievement Program works with Dental Health Services Victoria to support schools to promote good oral health for the whole school community.
+The Achievement Program works with Dental Health Services Victoria (DHSV)to support schools to promote good oral health for the whole school community.

 Below are some simple strategies schools could implement to promote good oral health.